Telecominfraproject/oopt-gnpy/README.rst

 (placeholder), auto-design will set its gain automatically: see `power_mode` in the `Spans` library to find out how the gain is calculated.

-Span configuration is performed as followws.
-It is not a list (which may change in later releases,) and the user can only modify the value of existing
+Span configuration is performed as follows.
+It is not a list (which may change in later releases) and the user can only modify the value of existing
 parameters:

 +------------------------+-----------+---------------------------------------------+